x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/transport-agents.md

 - The Transport service on Mailbox servers

+- The Mailbox Transport service on Mailbox servers

 - The Transport service on Edge Transport servers

 For more information about the transport pipeline, see [Mail flow and the transport pipeline](../mail-flow.md)